AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-implement.md

 * The same `turnID` must be used for the prompt, response, and any feedback associated with the same turn.
 Multiple events with the same `turnID` can exist across the prompt, response, and feedback datasets.

-The agent experience application or service should generate IDs that remain stable during retries or redelivery.
-This allows downstream processing to associate events correctly and avoid unintended duplication.
+The agent application or service generates IDs that remain stable during retries or redelivery.
+This allows downstream processing to associate events correctly and avoid unintended duplicate events.

 ## Signal extraction

 Signal extraction takes place after data collection.
-Your agent experience application or service does not require the populating of additional signal.
+Your agent application or service does not populate additional signals.

 +++ Example turn event with signals